hmaldonadovilla/community-kitchen/SetupInstructions.md

    - `emailCc` / `emailBcc`: same structure as `emailRecipients`, useful for copying chefs/managers automatically.
    - `statusFieldId` (optional): question ID to overwrite when actions run.
 If omitted we use the auto-generated `Status` column in the response tab.
    - `statusTransitions`: strings written when `CREATE_PDF`, `SEND_EMAIL`, or `CLOSE_RECORD` complete.
+   - `autoSave` (optional): enables draft autosave while editing in the web app (no validation).
+On any change, the app saves in the background after `debounceMs` and writes the configured `status` (default `In progress`).
+If the record’s status is `Closed`, the edit view becomes read-only and autosave stops.

 2. **Provide templates**:
    - PDF / email templates live in Docs.
 Use literal placeholders (`{{FIELD_ID}}`, `{{RECORD_ID}}`, etc.).
 Line item groups render as bullet lists (`Label EN: value • ...`).